777arc/textbook/content/pluto_intro.rst

 4. Plug Pluto into the host machine over USB, make sure to use middle USB port on Pluto, the other one is power only.
 It should create a virtual network adapter, i.e. the Pluto appears like a USB ethernet adapter
 5. On the host machine (not VM), open a terminal or whatever ping tool you want and ping 192.168.2.1.
 If that doesn't work stop here, and debug the network interface.
 6. Within the VM, open a new terminal
 7. Ping 192.168.2.1.
 If that doesn't work stop here and debug.
-If the ping works then you should be good to go, assuming 192.168.2.1 was actually the Pluto and not some random computer on the network (unlikely but possible)
+If the ping works then you should be good to go, assuming 192.168.2.1 was actually the Pluto and not some random computer on the network (unlikely but possible).
+If you want to be 100% sure 192.168.2.1 is your pluto, try doing “ssh root@192.168.2.1” pass: analog, and it should log into it.
-8. If you want to be 100% sure 192.168.2.1 is your pluto, try doing “ssh root@192.168.2.1” pass: analog, and it should log into it
+8. Write down the IP address somewhere because you'll need it when we start using the Pluto in Python

 Installing PlutoSDR Driver
 ##########################